2222-01-05

 Our two big takeaways for you in this article should be:

-1. Literally half the time you need to collect, prioritize customer feedback, and handle them with a streamlined toolstack (BOOM!).
+1. Literally, half the time, you need to collect and prioritize customer feedback and handle it with a streamlined tool stack (BOOM!).

 2. There are many customer feedback collection methods, and we’ll show you the full spectrum.